CodyHager/string-scribe/README.md

 String Scribe uses a simple form of [Role Based Access Control](https://auth0.com/docs/manage-users/access-control/rbac) (RBAC) to manage permissions for user subscriptions.
 If a user is subscribed to the Pro plan, they will have the `pro` role in Auth0 and will be able to access Pro plan features.

+### Paywall

+Using browser cookies, String Scribe is able to detect whether a user is a Pro member or not.
+Using this information it is able to restrict the amount of free music translations a user can do and restrict access to premium features.

+### Premium Feature: YouTube Link Upload

+The premium feature currently available to Pro members is the ability to upload YouTube links to be translated.
+Using youtube-dlp, String Scribe

 ## Local development

 String Scribe uses separate backend and frontend applications.